connectomicslab/connectomemapper3/paper/paper.md

   discussed and managed through issues directly on GitHub for transparent software development.

 # Mention

-Connectome Mapper 3 was successfully employed in:
+Connectome Mapper 3 has already been employed with success in a number of methodological and clinical research articles.

 *   2021 - VEPCON: Source imaging of high-density visual evoked potentials with multi-scale brain parcellations and connectomes
     In press, Scientific Data Nature